bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

 ### Option B

 Instead of 'version_flagActive' a field 'version_validTo' would also be possible.
 This would require less changes in the contract itself when the new version becomes active.
-Communication scheme is identical to Option A
+Communication scheme is identical to Option A.

+Intitial DC looks like this:
 ```YAML
 schema:
  - object: TransactionDetail